BenPali/tosync/README.md

 3. **Share the room** - Friends join using the 6-character room code or URL
 4. **Watch together** - All playback actions are automatically synchronized

-## Room Management

-Tosync now uses a **room-based system**:
-- **Create rooms** - Anyone can create a new room and become the admin automatically
-- **Join rooms** - Enter a 6-character room code or paste the room URL to join
-- **No passwords needed** - Room creators are automatically made admins
-- **Admin succession** - If an admin leaves, the next user is automatically promoted

 ## TODO
 - Fetch subtitles automatically from an API source rather than uploading them manually
 - Fix minor issues related to video player
 - Vulnerability analysis and patching for uploads and torrents
-- Sanitize text inputs

-## Legal Notice

-⚠️ **Important**: Users are solely responsible for the content they stream via torrent links.
-This platform does not host, store, or distribute any copyrighted content.
-Please ensure you have the legal right to access and share any content you use.

 ## License